-To get benefits from cardiovascular exercise you have to work out at certain intensity.
+To get benefits from cardiovascular exercise you have to work out at a certain intensity.
 To judge exercise intensity you can use a heart rate monitor or the perceived exertion scale.
 Another way to tell how hard you’re working is to monitor how fast you’re breathing.
 To do this, it’s important to understand the concept of “ventilatory threshold.”

 What is Ventilatory Threshold?

 When you first begin exercising, your breathing rate is proportional to the amount of oxygen you’re using.
 But as you increase exercise intensity, the rate at which you breathe increases in a linear manner – up to a point.
-At some point as the intensity continues to rise, usually around 60 to 75% of your V02 max, your breathing or ventilation rate begins to rise in a non-linear manner This point is called the ventilatory threshold.
+At some point as the intensity continues to rise, usually, around 60 to 75% of your V02 max, your breathing or ventilation rate begins to rise in a non-linear manner This point is called the ventilatory threshold.

-Ventilatory threshold marks the point where oxygen delivery to the muscles becomes a limiting factor, and your body is forced to rely more into its anaerobic energy system.
+Ventilatory threshold marks the point where oxygen delivery to the muscles becomes a limiting factor, and your body is forced to rely more upon its anaerobic energy system.
 As a result, lactate levels start to rise faster than they can be cleared and your blood becomes more acidic.
 As blood buffers start to neutralize the acidity, more carbon dioxide is produced that must be eliminated by an increase in respiratory rate.
 At this point, breathing becomes faster and more labored and the exercise feels intense.
 This level of intensity is difficult to sustain for sustained periods of time.

 Are Ventilatory and Lactate Threshold the Same?